RetroDECK/ES-DE/README.md

 _In addition to the scraper there is a fully-featured metadata editor that can be used to modify information on a per-game basis.
 Here you can also toggle some additional flags which the scraper does not set, such as if the game is a favorite or if you have completed it.
 Some of these flags can then be filtered in the gamelist view, letting you for instance only display games that you have not played through._

-![alt text](images/current/es-de_screensaver.png "ES-DE Screensaver") _There are four types of built-in screensavers available, including a slideshow and the video screensaver showed in action above.
+![alt text](images/current/es-de_screensaver.png "ES-DE Screensaver") _There are four types of built-in screensavers available, including a slideshow and the video screensaver shown in action above.
 These screensavers start after a configurable number of minutes of inactivity, and randomly display game media that you have previously scraped.
 If the corresponding option has been enabled, you can jump to the game from the screensaver, or even start it directly.
 There is shader support in ES-DE to render scanlines and screen blur on top of the videos (for the slideshow screensaver, scanline rendering is provided)._

 ![alt text](images/current/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme rbsimple-DE gives you, it's possible to apply another theme set.
 In the example above a modified version of the [Fundamental](https://github.com/G-rila/es-theme-fundamental) theme is used.
 Be aware though that although ES-DE is backwards compatible with older EmulationStation themes, some newer features which are specific to ES-DE will not work, at least not until the theme authors update their themes._

 ![alt text](images/current/es-de_ui_easy_setup.png "ES-DE Easy Setup") _A lot of effort has been spent on trying to make ES-DE easy to setup and use.
 The above screenshot shows the dialog if starting the application without any game files present in the default ROM directory.
-Also, ES-DE ships with a very comprehensive game systems configuration file that is automatically installed upon first startup._
+ES-DE also ships with a very comprehensive game systems configuration file, so unless you really want to customize your setup, you should not need to tinker with the configuration._